-Senate Bill 283 (SB 283) directs the Oregon Health Authority (OHA) to evaluate peer-reviewed, independently funded scientific studies of the health effects of exposure to microwave radiation, particularly from the use of wireless network technologies in schools or similar environments, including those that examined the potential health effects in children.
-In addition, SB 283 directs OHA to report the results of this review to an interim committee of the Legislative Assembly related to education by January 2, 2021.
+Senate Bill 283 (SB 283) directs the Oregon Health Authority (OHA) to evaluate peerreviewed, independently-funded scientific studies of the health effects of exposure to microwave radiation.
+Of primary concern is the use of wireless network technologies in schools or similar environments and potential health effects in children.
+SB 283 also directs OHA to report the results of the review to an interim committee of the Legislative Assembly related to education by Jan.
+2, 2021.

-To begin, it is important to define microwave radiation or radiofrequency radiation (RFR).
-Radiation exists on the electromagnetic spectrum which is split into two main categories, ionizing and non-ionizing radiation.
-Ionizing radiation is a form of high energy particles and waves that can interact with atoms and molecules by removing electrons (ionizing) or breaking chemical bonds.
-Non-ionizing radiation consists of low energy waves that do not have enough energy to remove electrons from atoms or break chemical bonds and RFR is on that side of the spectrum.
+It is important to define microwave radiation or radiofrequency radiation (RFR).
+Radiation is on the electromagnetic spectrum which is split into two main categories of radiation:

+- Ionizing a form of high energy particles and waves that can interact with atoms and molecules by removing electrons (ionizing) or breaking chemical bonds. - Non-ionizing low energy waves that do not have enough energy to remove electrons from atoms or break chemical bonds and RFR is on that side of the spectrum.

 The spectrum is illustrated with examples of common exposures in Figure 1 (1).